Sebastian-Webster/mysql-memory-server-nodejs/README.md

 #### Requirements

 - Node.js 16+
 - macOS 13+, Windows, or Linux (Only Ubuntu has been tested.
 Other Linux distributions may or may not work at this time.
-Ubuntu 24.04 is not supported at this time)
+Ubuntu 24.04 and newer is not fully supported at this time - go to the bottom of this file to learn more)

 Windows only requirements:
 - `Microsoft Visual C++ 2019 Redistributable Package` needs to be installed